-The department offers graduate programs leading to the MEd in educational administration (EDEA) for both lower (K-12) and higher education and the PhD with a specialization in educational administration.
+The department offers graduate programs leading to the MEd in educational administration (EDEA) for both (K-12) and higher education and the PhD with a track in educational administration.
 The educational administration program includes both introductory courses and advanced seminars in the following areas of study:

 Master of Education in Educational Administration